-The Women’s Arts Association is a vibrant and responsive organisation committed to addressing isolation and exclusion experienced by women in the arts and the wider community.
-WAA works in partnership with practitioners, communities and funding bodies to develop accessible, creative opportunities for women, celebrating diversity and equality across all art forms.
+The Women’s Arts Association Wales is a vibrant and responsive organisation committed to addressing isolation and exclusion experienced by women in the arts and the wider community.
+WAAW works in partnership with practitioners, communities and funding bodies to develop accessible, creative opportunities for women, celebrating diversity and equality across all art forms.

 The Association began as the Arts Discussion Group within the Women’s Committee of the South Glamorgan County Council, in 1984.
 The group became the South East Wales Women’s Arts Association and a registered charity in 1997.

 The Association organised its first annual International Women’s Day festival in 1986.
 This involved displays and exhibitions of work by women from a variety of art forms.
-The celebration of International Women’s Day remains part of WAA’s exhibitions and events programme.
+The celebration of International Women’s Day remains part of WAAW’s exhibitions and events programme.

 Until 1994 all work for the association was carried out on a voluntary basis.
 In that year WAA gained its first funding from Cardiff Council, which enabled it to employ its first member of staff.
 The Co-ordinator worked initially for two days per week from a small base in the Old Library, The Hayes, Cardiff.
 In 1995 WAA moved to Ely Bridge, West Cardiff, due to the redevelopment of the Old Library building.
 In 1997 WAA became a registered Charity, number 1060383.